Launch 2025 registrations now open

 In 2003 Phillip became the Dean* of Sydney at St Andrew’s Cathedral and Director of the Sydney Diocesan Ministry Training and Development (MT&D).
 As Dean he guided the Cathedral in its development as a thriving city church with the gospel clearly proclaimed as the Bible was taught.
 He planted congregations to connect with the city dwellers, workers and players.
 He was Director of MT&D from 2003 – 2012 where he continued his lifelong passion for training people in ministry as he led the department in providing ongoing training for ministers in the Sydney Diocese.

 In December 2014 Phillip resigned from parish ministry to commence work with Two Ways Ministries which is based at Moore Theological College.
 Phillip leads the work of Two Ways Ministries, which seeks to serve people by proclaiming the death and resurrection of Jesus through teaching people the Bible; challenging and recruiting Christians into this great work by training a network of evangelistic leaders who apply their Biblical knowledge to their priorities and practice, to live boldly and single-mindedly for Christ.
-Two Ways Ministries’ programs include Thursday and Friday night Forums, Trajectory weekends, Launch Camp, seminars for theological students and the Queen’s Birthday Conference.
+Two Ways Ministries’ programs include evening Forums, Trajectory weekends, Launch Camp, seminars for theological students and the King's Birthday Conference.
 Phillip currently accepts many invitations to preach on Sundays and to speak at national and international conferences where he continues to model preaching the gospel by teaching the Bible.

 *A Dean is “The First of Ten” i.e. the head of a college, university or faculty.
 Cathedrals are led by Deans as they have always been places of what we call today ‘team ministry’ with the Dean as the ‘Senior Minister’.